jussellymoreno1394/git-bot/README.md

 - Give your assistant a description, a name and an image.

-- Now, go to the channel where you added your bot and invoke it with the name you give it, then you will have to send it in response the username of GitHub you want to know how many consecutive days you have been committing.
+- Now, go to the channel where you added your bot and invoke it with the given name.
+You must send the GitHub user name in response to know how many days commit has done in a row.